Restricted to time off during school holidays

 I am on the introductory course and I am wondering whether my B1 Scarpa SLs are not going to be up to the job.
 Should I definitely be using B2s?There are two of us on the introductory course, can we share maps or is it essential that we arrive with our own set of both?
 What do you mean by lightweight outer shells being inadequate?
 I have a very decent pair of trousers but my jacket is fairly lightweight.
 What should I look for in a jacket to ensure its sufficient?

-I do have boots to rent if your lighter boots are not up to the mark.
+You can rent if your lighter boots are not up to the mark.
 Bring your boots and we will have a look at them.
 B2 boots are normally better.
 Whilst on the course you could share maps, but I recommend that everyone in a group has everything, so they can be independent if anything goes wrong and you get split up.
 Material such as Paclite can get easily damaged by crampons, axe or just hard snow.
 Please consider buying tougher stuff in future for winter work.
 All of your questions are valid and part of the learning process hopefully.
 Just fire away with anything else which comes to mind.

 Mont Blanc Training